jozsefmorrissey/node-server/services/cabinet/README.md

 Parts3D display is not reflecting divider type on create (base:T is always full on creation)

 #### When I get around to it
--"Imperial (us)" does not add implicit multiplication stringMathEval -hover help/error text
+- "Imperial (us)" does not add implicit multiplication stringMathEval
+- hover help/error text
--Clean and seperate Object.(getSet|get|set);
+- Clean and seperate Object.(getSet|get|set);
--figure out three-view hidden lines
+- figure out three-view hidden lines
--ensure if new property is added existing configs updated with default value
+- ensure if new property is added existing configs updated with default value
--StringMathEvaluator: Math.atan(3/4)* (180/Math.PI) works but Math.atan(3/4)*(180/Math.PI) does not
+- StringMathEvaluator: Math.atan(3/4)* (180/Math.PI) works but Math.atan(3/4)*(180/Math.PI) does not